theobald-software/theobald-software.github.io/_includes/_content/en/datasource-deltaq/extraction-settings.md

 To show and delete the init requests of this DataSource (requests in RSA7).

 - **Delete Request**<br>
-    delete the init requests (requests in RSA7).
+    Delete the init requests (requests in RSA7).

 - **Allow BW requests deletion**<br>
-  	allow the deletion of the initialisation requests of the export datasources in BW.
+  	Allow the deletion of the initialisation requests of the export datasources in BW.

-**Hierarchy Settings**
+### Hierarchy Settings

-For a Hierarchy DataSource Extraction you can use the following hierarchy settings on the Hierarchy tab.
+Settings for a Hierarchy DataSource Extraction.

 ![Deltaq-Preferences-Hierarchy](/img/content/Deltaq-Preferences-Hierarchy.png){:class="img-responsive"}